Mykmicheals/authentication/README.md

 # authentication
-django registration and login form for authentication, with form validation
+django registration and login form for authentication, with form validation.